 Tuberculosis Reimbursement Program

-KANSAS DEPARTMENT OF HEALTH AND ENVIRONMENT
+KANSAS DEPARTMENT OF HEALTH AND ENVIRONMENT (KDHE)

 Bureau of Community Health Systems

-KANSAS STATEWIDE FARMWORKER HEALTH PROGRAM
+KANSAS STATEWIDE FARMWORKER HEALTH PROGRAM (KSFHP)

-Bureau of Disease Prevention and Health Promotion
+Bureau of Disease Control and Prevention

-TUBERCULOSIS REIMBURSEMENT PROGRAM
+TUBERCULOSIS (TB) REIMBURSEMENT PROGRAM

-COVERAGE FOR TUBERCULOSIS SERVICES
+COVERAGE FOR TUBERCULOSIS SERVICES POLICY AND PROCEDURES

 COVERED TB-RELATED SERVICES:

 - Covers additional diagnostic and therapeutic services related to positive TB screening test, such as chest x-rays, office visits, hepatic enzymes, etc.